dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES: part 20: Phase2f: Patche 7c in resurrection_monitor, aggregator in run_test() and global (did not resolve the issue)
+## UPDATES: part 20: Phase2f: Patche 7c in resurrection_monitor, aggregator in run_test() and global with tomcat_worker() (neither one resolved the issue)

 The problem is detailed below.
 This involved changes to the run_test, threaded_install, install_tomcat, and resurrection_monitor_patch7c as well as tomcat_worker.
 Two helper functions were also created aggregate_process_registries and summarize_registry.
 These helper functions along with the chaanges to threaded_install and install_tomcat can still be used.

+There were two fixes that were tried, one, an aggregator in run_test() and the other using a global list at the top of the module and then using this in tomcat_worker() to save each process registry, and then use the 2 helper functions in main()  to flatten and collect stats on the global registry.

-The fix did not resolve the issue (see UPDATES part 21 above for the proper fix (write-to-disk) The aggregator in run_test did not resolve the issue There was also an attempt to use a globla all_process_registries but this did not work either These parts of the code have been commented out.
+The fixes did not resolve the issue (see UPDATES part 21 above for the proper fix (write-to-disk) The aggregator in run_test did not resolve the issue The attempt to use a globla all_process_registries did not work either These parts of the code have been commented out.

 tomcat_worker and main() will have to be edited to support write-to-disk (see above)